Monday, 10 February 2020

 Elementary essentials #1: Nitrogen (N)

-In every edition of Ground Effect, Ravensdown Chief Scientific Officer Dr Ants Roberts will deliver the ‘skinny’ on the crucial nutrients that feed our farming systems so we can feed discerning consumers wanting safe, efficiently produced, quality foods.
+In our elementary essentials series, Ravensdown Chief Scientific Officer Dr Ants Roberts delivers the ‘skinny’ on the crucial nutrients that feed our farming systems so we can feed discerning consumers wanting safe, efficiently produced, quality foods.

 It has been posited that half the current world’s population would not have been born if it were not for the invention of ammonia fertiliser by German scientists Haber and Bosch in the early 20th century.
 This is because of the essential requirement of N by plants and animals, and hence food production, to support world population growth.
 The element nitrogen (N), is the seventh element in the periodic table and is one of the 19 elements essential for life on planet Earth.
 Despite this, all known life on Earth is referred to as carbon-based lifeforms and it would be impossible for life on Earth to exist without carbon (C) because it is the main component (approximately 45-50% of dry biomass) of most tissues in living things.